Complaints and Remedy Policy 2024 - 2027

 13.1 Customer satisfaction is very important to us, and we use customer feedback, including leaning from complaints to shape improvements to our services.

-13.2 Our annual report includes details of our complaints performance and how we have improved services in-line with learning from complaints.
+13.2 Our annual report includes details of our complaints performance and how we have improved services in line with learning from complaints.

 13.3 Derby Homes have a Lesson’s Learned framework for learning from complaints.
 We look beyond the circumstances of the individual complaint and consider whether any service improvements should be made as a result of any learning.
 We use complaints as a source of intelligence to identify issues and introduce positive changes in service delivery.